Kaweees/dotfiles-old/compendium.md

 #### Method 2 - Manual Configuration

-To manually configure the server to only use SSH key-based authentication, run the following commands.
+To manually configure the server to only use SSH key-based authentication, run the following commands:

 > **Warning** the location of the SSH configuration file is assumed to be located at `/etc/ssh/sshd_config`.
 If this is not the case, you will need to modify the commands below to reflect the location of the SSH configuration file.
 You can find the location of the SSH configuration file by executing a script I wrote found in my [dotfiles's](https://github.com/Kaweees/dotfiles) `/scripts` folder
 > ```sh